List of Warrior Nun Areala characters

+Overview

 God

 God, in this fictitious series, is the Supreme Being, the Almighty Creator of Heaven and Earth, the Omnipotent, Omniscient, Omnipresent, the All-Perfect and All-Loving Father and Ruler of all Creation.
 Despite appearing only very rarely, He is the linchpin of the entire Warrior Nun Areala universe with His earthly representatives and servants protecting His children from the depredations of evil.

 God—also called the Lord, the Almighty or Yahweh/Jehovah—created space-time along with all reality an indefinite time ago and created out of love for those who would be His children.
 Ruling from Heaven on high and "working in mysterious ways," He guides Creation to the ultimate good of His "children."
 Indeed, His Christian worshippers refer to Him as Father.
 However, not all wish to accept His love and even reject Him and His goodness altogether.
 In the beginning, one of His creations, Lucifer rejected God's wisdom and, thinking that he could be a superior leader than his omniscient Creator, sought to take the throne of Heaven.
 Lucifer's War of Heaven and rebellion against God and His goodness led to the creation of evil.
-To deliver His children whom He so loved from evil, He, as God the Father or Yahweh, sent Himself in the form God the Son or Jesus, and even sacrificed His own life so that whoever believes in Him should not die but have eternal life.
+To deliver His children whom He so loved from evil, He, as God the Father or Yahweh, sent Himself in the form Son of the God or Jesus, and even sacrificed His own life so that whoever believes in Him should not die but have eternal life.
 Afterwards, God made His will known through the One, Holy, Catholic, and Apostolic Church that His Son established on Saint Peter.

 Over the millennia, God the Son's (that is to say Jesus) [Catholic] Church has proven an overall boon to civilization.
 Funding, engaging in, and promoting art, schools, science, literature, music, social justice, humanitarian aid, charity, hospitals, serving as a mediator between warring parties, keeping western civilization alive after the fall of the Roman Empire, the Catholic Church has done its best to serve God/Jesus, and quite admirably at that.
 However, being only human and thus more out of innate weakness rather than intentional malignancy, these churchmen more often than not fall miserably short of the ideals they strive to uphold.
 Out of their love for God, they nevertheless still try and do as well as mere mortals can.